bresheske/ModelFormatting/README.md

 ModelFormatting
 ===============

-ModelFormatting for C# POCO Objects.
+Model Formatting for C# POCO Objects.

 <h2>Installation</h2>
 <p>Run this command in the package manager console:</p>